-This document contains information relating to estimates of economic bitumen contingent resources and bitumen prospective resources of Cenovus Energy Inc. ("Cenovus" or the "Company") as at December 31, 2015.
+This document contains information relating to estimates of economic bitumen contingent resources and bitumen prospective resources of Cenovus Energy Inc. ("Cenovus" or the "Company") as at December 31, 2016.

 Cenovus retained McDaniel & Associates Consultants Ltd. ("McDaniel") to evaluate and prepare reports on the bitumen contingent and prospective resources of the Company.
 The McDaniel resources evaluations were conducted using petrophysical, geological, and engineering data.
 Processes and procedures are in place to ensure that McDaniel is in receipt of all relevant information.
-Contingent and prospective resources were estimated using fundamental data in volumetric calculations to estimate the in-place bitumen quantities, combined with development and performance from analog oil sands reservoirs.
+Contingent and prospective resources were estimated using volumetric calculations to estimate the in-place bitumen quantities, combined with development and performance from analog oil sands reservoirs.
 The oil sands assets currently producing from the McMurray-Wabiskaw formation including Foster Creek and Christina Lake were used as performance analogs for contingent and prospective resources estimation within these areas.
-Other regional analogs were used to estimate Cenovus's contingent and prospective resources in the Grand Rapids formation at the Greater Pelican Region, in the McMurray formation at the Telephone Lake property, and in the Clearwater formation at the Foster Creek Region.
-McDaniel also tested contingent resources for economic viability using McDaniel's January 1, 2016 forecast of prices and inflation, the same forecast which was used to evaluate the Company's reserves (refer to "Pricing Assumptions" in Cenovus's Annual Information Form for the year ended December 31, 2015).
+Other regional analogs were used to estimate Cenovus's contingent and prospective resources in the Grand Rapids formation within the Greater Pelican Lake Region, in the McMurray formation at the Telephone Lake property, and in the Clearwater formation at the Foster Creek Region.
+McDaniel also tested contingent resources for economic viability using McDaniel's January 1, 2017 forecast of prices and inflation, the same forecast which was used to evaluate the Company's reserves (refer to "Pricing Assumptions" in Cenovus's Annual Information Form for the year ended December 31, 2016).

-BITUMEN BEST ESTIMATE ECONOMIC CONTINGENT AND PROSPECTIVE RESOURCES
+BEST ESTIMATE CONTINGENT AND PROSPECTIVE RESOURCES

+Bitumen

-Company Interest (billions of barrels) December 31, 2015 December 31, 2014 (1)
+Company Interest December 31,

+(billions of barrels) 20 15

-Before After
+- (1) Before After Before After

-Economic Contingent Resources (2) Royalties Royalties
+Economic Contingent Resources (1) Royalties Royalties Royalties Royalties

-By Project Maturity Subclass: -

-Development pending

-Christina Lake 0.8 0.6

-Foster Creek 1.1 0.9

-Borealis 2.6 2.2

-Pelican Lake 1.7 1.5

-Total 6.2 5.2

-Development unclarified

-Borealis 3.1 2.6

-Total Economic Contingent Resources 9.3 7.8 9.3

-Prospective Resources (3)

 By Project Maturity Subclass:

+Christina Lake 0.6 0.5 0.8 0.6

+Foster Creek 0.3 0.2 1.1 0.9

+Borealis 1.5 1.3 2.6 2.2

+Greater Pelican Lake 1.2 1.0 1.7 1.5

+Development pending 3.6 3.0 6.2 5.2

+Christina Lake 0.2 0.1 0.0 0.0

+Foster Creek 0.8 0.6 0.0 0.0

+Borealis 0.9 0.7 0.0 0.0

+Greater Pelican Lake 0.3 0.3 0.0 0.0

+Development on hold 2.2 1.8 0.0 0.0

+Borealis 3.1 2.6 3.1 2.6

+Development unclarified 3.1 2.6 3.1 2.6

+Economic Contingent Resources 8.8 7.3 9.3 7.8

+Prospective Resources (2)

+By Project Maturity Subclass:

 Prospect

-Best Estimate 7.4 N/A 7.5
+Prospective Resources 7.1 N/A 7.4 N/A

-- Subclasses and after royalty volumes for contingent resources were not disclosed for year-end 2014. - There is uncertainty that it will be commercially viable to produce any portion of the contingent resources.
+(1) There is uncertainty that it will be commercially viable to produce any portion of the contingent resources.